- A Dangerous Intimacy: Mansfield Park and Playing at Love By Lona Manning

 - Period Lighting and Silhouette Making Candles, Matches and other forms of Striking a Light

-- The Glass Armonica Benjamin Franklin’s happiest invention
+- The History of the Glass Armonica Benjamin Franklin’s happiest invention

 - The Harp as a Status Symbol What playing and owning a harp told Society